mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 Pipeline schema files describe the structure and validation constraints of your workflow parameters.
 They are used to validate parameters before launch to prevent software/pipelines failing in unexpected ways at runtime.

-Tower uses pipeline schema to build the launchpad parameters form.
+Tower uses your pipeline schema to build a bespoke launchpad parameters form.

 !!! tip
     You can populate the parameters in the pipeline, by uploading a YAML or a JSON file, in addition to filling it on the UI itself.